jmersonuo/jmersonuo.github.io/Activities/AltTextTypeandSound.md

   - `<body> ... </body>`
   - `<script> ... </script>`  (nested within the body

-  When you open the map, you should have a mapbox-outdoor style centered on Portland.
+  When you open the map, and add your Mapbox access token, you should have a mapbox-outdoor style centered on Portland.
   <p align="center">
     <img src= "Images/6-PortlandOutdoors.JPG">
   </p>